matheusdmm/excelula/README.md

 ## Features

 - Load Excel files (.xls and .xlsx).
 - View spreadsheet data in a GUI table.
 - Edit cell values (treated as strings).
 - Add new empty rows.
 - Remove selected rows.
 - Add new columns.
 - Add rows with details via a popup, filling fields for each column.
 - Save changes to a new Excel file (.xlsx).
 - Row numbering in the table.
 - Alternating row colors for improved readability.
 - .xls and .xlsx file filter in the file chooser.

+## Known behavior

+- if your file has filters or complex headers, it will fail to parse